-- 3.4.1 A distress relay call should use the telecommand signal "distress relay" in accordance with Recommendation ITU-R M.493 and the calling attempt should follow the procedures described in § 3.1.3 to 3.1.3.2 for distress calls. - 3.4.2 Any ship, receiving a distress call on an HF channel which is not acknowledged by a coast station within 5 min, should transmit a distress relay call to the appropriate coast station.
+3.4.1 A distress relay call should use the telecommand signal "distress relay" in accordance with Recommendation ITU-R M.493 and the calling attempt should follow the procedures described in § 3.1.3 to 3.1.3.2 for distress alerts, except that the alert is sent manually as a single call on a single frequency.

+3.4.2 Any ship, receiving a distress alert on an HF channel which is not acknowledged by a coast station within 5 min, should transmit a distress relay call to the appropriate coast station.

-3.4.3 Distress relay calls transmitted by coast stations, or by ship stations addressed to "all ships", should be acknowledged by ship stations using radiotelephony.
-Distress relay calls transmitted by ships should be acknowledged by a coast station transmitting a "distress relay acknowledgement" call in accordance with the procedures for distress acknowledgements given in § 3.3 to 3.3.3.
+3.4.3 Distress relay calls transmitted by coast stations, or by ship stations addressed to more than one vessel, should be acknowledged by ship stations using radiotelephony.
+Distress relay calls transmitted by ship stations should be acknowledged by a coast station transmitting a "distress relay acknowledgement" call in accordance with the procedures for distress acknowledgements given in § 3.3 to 3.3.3.

-4 Procedures for DSC urgency and safety calls (see Note 1)
+4 Procedures for DSC urgency and safety calls

-- 4.1 DSC, on the distress and safety calling frequencies, should be used by coast stations to advise shipping, and by ships to advise coast stations and/or ship stations, of the impending transmission of urgency, vital navigational and safety messages, except where the transmissions take place at routine times.
-The call should indicate the working frequency which will be used for the subsequent transmission of an urgent, vital navigational or safety message. - 4.2 The announcement and identification of medical transports should be carried out by DSC techniques, using appropriate distress and safety calling frequencies.
-Such calls should use the category "urgency", and telecommand "medical transport" and be addressed to "all ships". - 4.3 The operational procedures for urgency and safety calls should be in accordance with the relevant parts of Annex 2, § 2.1 or 2.2.
+4.1 DSC, on the distress and safety calling frequencies, should be used by coast stations to advise shipping, and by ships to advise coast stations and/or ship stations, of the impending transmission of urgency, vital navigational and safety messages, except where the transmissions take place at routine times.
+The call should indicate the working frequency which will be used for the subsequent transmission of an urgent, vital navigational or safety message.

+4.2 The announcement and identification of medical transports should be carried out by DSC techniques, using appropriate distress and safety calling frequencies.
+Such calls should use the category "urgency", and telecommand "medical transport" and be addressed to all ships at VHF and Geographic Area at MF/HF.

+4.3 The operational procedures for urgency and safety calls should be in accordance with the relevant parts of Annex 3, § 2.1 or 2.2 and 3.1. or 3.2.